 To try vaping in temperature control mode, you need two things.

 - You need a mod that supports temperature control.
-As mentioned at the beginning of the article, almost all modern vape mods do support temperature control mode.
+As mentioned at the beginning of the article, almost all modern vape mods do support temperature control mode, like the vaping devices offered at the Dollar E-Juice Club.

 - You need an atomizer coil made from a material that your mod supports for temperature control mode.
 Almost all mods will work in temperature control mode with nickel, titanium and stainless-steel coils.
 Unless you’re using a very old vape tank, though, you won’t find nickel or titanium coils for your tank and will need to look for stainless-steel coils.
 For the most accurate temperature measurements, make sure that you know the exact composition of the coil you’re using.
 SS316 is the most popular stainless-steel alloy for vaping, and your mod most likely has the TCR of SS316 stainless steel programmed in already.
 Many mods also allow you to enter custom TCR values.